digris/doc-openbroadcast-platform/source/application/library/tracks/index.rst

 Click on the **Filter: <property>** to open the menu, then click on one or more values in the list.

 .. figure:: img/track-list-filters-filter-type-soundtrack.png

+   Click on any active filter value to deselect it and reset the result set.

 You can filter by the following properties: